Although nothing is ever 100% secure, you can avoid threats with minimal effort.

 Most hosts just deploy a default Windows install, apply some MS updates/patches, and let you be on your way.
 But you’re not safe that way.

-If security is also your concern, then give EuroVPS a try.
-Instead of taking your chances using an unmanaged server, try a fully managed option.
+If Windows server security is also your concern, then give EuroVPS a try.
+Instead of taking your chances using an unmanaged server, try a fully managed Windows VPS.
 With our fully managed hosting, you can focus on your sites and content, and we’ll handle the rest.